 PE and VC players have made exits via the initial public offering (IPO) route and also sold share in block deals in the secondary market.
 The exits have accelerated in the current year, thanks to a strong rally in the markets.
-A good appetite from both foreign and domestic institutional investors as also retail investors has helped them sell either their entire stake or pare their holdings.
+A good appetite from both foreign and domestic institutional investors as also retail investors has helped them sell stake or pare holdings.